will-break-it/wallet-architecture/docs/CIP/CIP-XXXX/README.md

 1. **Address Derivation**

-   Using the client's xpub key, our server can deterministically derive a series of public addresses associated with the client's wallet.
+   Using the client's xpub key, our server can deterministically derive a series of public address credentials associated with the client's wallet.

 2. **Indexing Strategy**